filecoin-project/filecoin-docs/content/en/reference/general/overview/index.md

 ### Storage client and miner programs

-- [Filecoin Storage Providers](https://sp.filecoin.io/) - Interested in becoming an SP?
+- [Filecoin storage providers](https://sp.filecoin.io/) - Interested in becoming an SP?
 A bootcamp, grants and expert advice is available here!
 - [Filecoin Plus Verified Data Program](https://github.com/filecoin-project/filecoin-plus-client-onboarding)
   - incentivizes valuable data stored on Filecoin with a social trust network for verified data
   - Clients can apply to Notaries to receive DataCap and incentivize storage providers at 10x to their quality-adjusted power, increasing probability of block rewards